Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 * Individual namespaces to wrap up each application within its own isolated concerns

 In other words, we have a decently high-grade Kubernetes cluster here, and it's all automated with static IAC.
 Slick.

+And of course, don't forget to `terraform destroy` once you're finished, lest you break your cloud provider budget (or free credits limit).